 - Enhance the experience of Tilden guests by giving them the occasion to interact with the diverse members of the Tenderloin and broaden their understanding of the neighborhood

 Tilden hotel could not do this without the support of the local community and our Tilden Art Committee.
+The Tilden Hotel Art Program is supported through the local community and various local organizations including Wildflowers Institute, Hospitality House, the De Marillac Academy and more.
+With an emphasis on all things local, Tilden Hotel purchases an art piece from each spotlighted artist that is added to the hotel’s growing private collection of local works.
+100 percent of proceeds of all art purchased at Tilden Tuesday will go directly to the artists.
 One of our partners is Hospitality House.
 Since 1969, Hospitality House’s Community Arts Program has provided a free-of-charge fine arts studio for local artists whose socioeconomic struggles would otherwise prevent them from accessing the power of art and the benefits of being part of a supportive community.
 Each year, more than 3,500 artists access the program